 There’s nothing quite like making eye contact with a mother dear and her freckled babies during a dewy morning hike through the woods.
 If you’re too busy Tweeting, you’ll never notice the small wonders surrounding you.

-I focus on the present moment.
 Climbing over fallen trees, ducking under branches, and dodging poison ivy is hard work.
 It takes constant focus and awareness of your surroundings.